JujuAdams/Bulb/docs/21.0/BulbRenderer.md

 |`mode`         |integer |Rendering mode to use, from the `BULB_MODE` enum (see below)                         |
 |`smooth`       |boolean |Whether to render lights with texture filtering on, smoothing out the resulting image|

+Setting the `smooth` argument to `true` will turn on bilinear texture filtering when calling `.Draw()` and `.DrawOnCamera()`.
+This may result in light bleed if you're using a low resolution camera or have set a low resolution surface size with `.SetSurfaceDimensions()`.
+This is especially noticeable with self-lighting rendering modes.
+Typically you wil want to set `smooth` to `false` for low resolution lighting as a result.

 !> A renderer struct will allocate vertex buffers and surfaces for its use.
 Remember to call the `.Free()` method when discarding a renderer struct otherwise you will create a memory leak.

 !> You must free and recreate your renderer when changing rooms.